Tsu, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you find the necessary type.
-Many adapters currently available are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Make sure to pick the correct kind.
+The vast majority of adapters currently sold are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most areas.

 • Airplane phone mount